MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 ## Environmental input and perception

-In the past decades, the relationship between human and computer has continued to evolve by the means of input methods.
-A new discipline emerged, which is known as human computer interaction or HCI.
+In the past decades, the relationship between humans and computers has continued to evolve by the means of input methods.
+A new discipline emerged, which is known as human-computer interaction or HCI.
 Human input can now include keyboards, mice, touch, ink, voice, and Kinect skeletal tracking.

 Advancements in sensors and processing power are creating new computer perceptions of environments based on advanced input methods.
-API names in Windows that reveal environmental information are called the [perception APIs](/uwp/api/Windows.Perception).
+This is why API names in Windows that reveal environmental information are called the [perception APIs](/uwp/api/Windows.Perception).
 Environmental inputs can capture:

 * a person's body position in the physical world ([head tracking](../design/coordinate-systems.md))
 * objects, surfaces, and boundaries ([spatial mapping](../design/spatial-mapping.md) and [scene understanding](../design/scene-understanding.md))